troygarden13/personal-website/_pages/about.md

   - /about.html
 ---

 Hiohop, K-pop and Humaniteis.
 I am learning political theory and Philosophy.
-Feel free to contact me!
-I am particular interested in Marxism and left-wing political philosophy.
-In addtional, I have a long-term academic project of the history of social movements in China since late 20th century.
-Refer to K-POP, Twice is my favorite.
-Kanye West is the GOAT.
+Feel free to contact me!I am particular interested in Marxism and left-wing political philosophy.
+In addtional, I have a long-term academic project of the history of social movements in China since late 20th century.Refer to K-POP, Twice is my favorite.Kanye West is the GOAT.

 A data-driven personal website